Wormed: History

 After a period of inactivity, the band started writing again with J. Oliver, with Phlegeton practicing on drums.
 Migueloud of Spanish death metal band Human Mincer joined the band as the second guitarist.
 In 2010, the band released the single "Quasineutrality" through the Spanish label Pathologically Explicit Recordings.
 In 2012, Planisphærium and "Quasineutrality" were re-released through North American label Willowtip Records.
 Ahead of returning to live performances, Ricardo "Riky" Mena from Spanish death metal band Avulsed joined Wormed on drums.

 In March 2013, their second album Exodromos was released.
 The album was recorded at Sadman Studios in Madrid by Carlos Santos and mastered by Mika Jussila (Amorphis, Impaled Nazarene, Children of Bodom, Nightwish) at Finnvox Studios in Helsinki, Finland.
 Exodromos was released through Willowtip Records in the United States and Hammerheart Records in Europe.
 Lyrically, Exodromos is a prequel to Planisphærium; it tells the story of futuristic science concepts and chaotic visions of Krighsu, the last human left in outer space.

+The band participated in Maryland Deathfest in May 2015.

 Wormed released a statement on 13 March 2018 that their drummer Guillermo Calero had died, with the cause of death not being disclosed.
 Calero played in Wormed from 2014 until his death and performed on their third full-length album Krighsu, released on 16 March 2016.
 After recruiting Gabriel Valcázaron on drums, Wormed released a new EP, Metaportal, in 2019.
 In 2020, Loudwire proclaimed Wormed as the "best" Spanish metal act of all time.
 Wormed released its fourth album Omegon on 5 July 2024.